 Teaching students to ask effective questions can reveal what that child doesn’t understand, giving us that chance to fill in the gaps and likely improve understanding for other students too.

+There is a difference between a good question and a bad one.
 Great questions reveal understanding and an overall grasp of significance in ways that answers cannot.

 3. Questions Improve Recall

 Research shows that when you ask a question yourself, you are more likely to remember the information you receive.
-It makes sense – you are likely asking about something that is interesting or relevant to you, and by asking the question you become personally invested in the answer.
+It makes sense – you are likely asking about something that is interesting or relevant to you, and by asking the question, you become personally invested in the answer.

-Encouraging children to express their questions can help them generate information that interests them, and that they are more likely to hold on to after the lesson is over.
+Encouraging children to express their questions can help them generate information that interests them and that they are more likely to hold on to after the lesson is over.